algorys/gitlabproject/README.md

 You can configure Gitlab-Project in the Configuration Manager of Dokuwiki:

 * **server.default**: Set your default Gitlab url, without slash ending.
 You can override this setting in `server.json` file.
 * **token.default**: Fill your admin token.
-You can ovveride this setting in `server.json` file.
+You can override this setting in `server.json` file.

-Gitlab-Project will use these data as default.
+Gitlab-Project will use this data by default.

 ## Syntax